georust/geo/CONTRIBUTING.md

 ## Publishing to crates.io

-The repo contains three crates: `geo-types`, `geo`, `geo-postgis`, and the latter two depends on the former.
+The repo contains three crates: `geo-types`, `geo`, `geo-traits`.
 A typical release involves publishing one of these, but major releases may involve all three.
 If publishing more than one,

 ### Publishing a sub-crate